zeusro/system/function/local/n/china/shenzhen/szx/readme.en.md

-# The N Algorithm: A Lock-Free Parallel Multiverse Solution for Accessing One-Time Resources
+# The GoldenStaff Algorithm: A Lock-Free Parallel Multiverse Solution for Accessing One-Time Resources

 2025-11-17